BioinfoMachineLearning/cryo2struct/README.md

 ```
 python3 get_resample_map.py <absolute input path> <chimera_path>
 ```
-The ``absolute input path`` is the directory where cryo-EM density maps are present.
+The ``absolute input path`` is the directory where cryo-EM density maps are present (example: path to EMD_0) .
 If the UCSF chimera's path is different than ``/usr/bin/chimerax``, then please enter the correct path.

 3. Run normalize map program:
 ```